Best Astrophotography Telescopes (2025)

 Fortunately, that is not the case.
 In fact, a short focal length (low magnification) telescope has numerous advantages for galaxy and nebula photography.
 This is because a lot of the astronomical targets beginners go after are actually quite large from our view here on Earth.

-Galaxies vary in size, but generally, they are on the smaller side when compared to nebulae.
-There are some exceptions of course.
+Galaxies vary in size, but they are generally smaller than nebulae.
+There are some exceptions, of course.
 The Andromeda Galaxy, Pinwheel Galaxy, and Triangulum Galaxy are large enough to capture in detail through a compact, wide-field refractor telescope.

-A big ‘light bucket’ with plenty of aperture has its advantages in the visual astronomy world, but this trait is much less important for long-exposure deep-sky astrophotography.
-In fact, some of my best astrophotography images ever taken were using a telescope with a diameter of 75mm or less.
+A big ‘light bucket’ with plenty of aperture has its advantages in visual astronomy, but this trait is much less important for long-exposure deep-sky astrophotography.
+In fact, some of my best astrophotography images ever taken were taken using a telescope with a diameter of 75mm or less.

 For this reason, a high-quality apochromatic (APO) refractor telescope is an excellent choice for galaxy photography.
 This will ensure that you capture crisp, color-corrected, high-contrast images of beautiful galaxies in the night sky (sometimes several at once).
 A triplet APO is best, but a well-corrected Doublet with a dedicated field flattener or corrector is also fine.